yonhbu/Java/CONTRIBUTING.md

 - If you are unable to find an open issue referring to the same problem, depending on the type of issue follow the appropriate steps:

-#### **Do you want to contribute to the documentation?**

-- Please read the documentation in here [Contributing to the Documentation]() ,[open a new one issue](https://github.com/yonhbu/Java/issues/new), make changes and then create a pull request, it will be put under review and accepted if it is appropriate.

 #### **Do you want to add a new feature?**